Deducing information about curves over finite fields from their Weil polynomials: Enumerating isogeny classes

 Smyth's paper considers exactly the problem of finding all totally positive algebraic integers $\alpha$ such that the trace of $\alpha$ minus its degree is equal to a given non-negative integer~$d$.
-The first step to solving this problem comes from a result of Siegel~\cite[Theorem~III, p.~303]{Siegel1945}, which states that except for the roots of $x-1$ and $x^2 - 3x + 1$, the trace of a totally positive algebraic integer is greater than three-halves of its degree.
-Thus, if we are interested in finding irreducible real Weil polynomials with trace minus degree equal to~$d$, we can limit our attention to polynomials of degree at most~$2d$.
+The first step to solving this problem comes from a result of Siegel~\cite[Theorem~III, p.~303]{Siegel1945}, which states that if $\alpha$ is a totally positive algebraic integer whose minimal polynomial is neither $x-1$ nor $x^2 - 3x + 1$, then the trace of $\alpha$ is greater than three-halves its degree.
+Thus, if $\alpha$ is a totally positive algebraic integer whose trace minus degree is equal to~$d\ge0$, then the degree of $\alpha$ is strictly less than~$2d$, unless $\alpha$ is one of the exceptions listed above.
 In fact, using some of his own earlier work~\cite{Smyth1984b}, Smyth improves Siegel's lower bound: He shows that apart from a few explicit exceptions, Siegel's three-halves can be replaced with $1.7719$.
 With this improvement, the bound on the degree is lowered from $2d$ to something slightly better than~$1.3 d$.

 These upper bounds on the degree allow Smyth to reduce his problem to that of finding those monic irreducible polynomials in $\ZZ[x]$ of a given degree $n$ and a given trace $t$ whose complex roots are all positive real numbers.
 The technique Smyth uses to enumerate such polynomials goes back at least to Robinson~\cite{Robinson1964}.
 The basic idea is that if $p$ is such a polynomial, then the roots of its derivative $p'$ are also all positive real numbers, and likewise for the higher derivatives of $p$ as well.
 If we write